wouterroos/OctoTFS/source/CustomBuildSteps/README.md

  ![Octopus Connected Service](../../img/tfsbuild-connectedservice2.png)

- *Note: You can use either username and password, or an API key in the password field.
-We'll work out which one you're using.*
+ *Note: Currently, you should just put an [API key](http://docs.octopusdeploy.com/display/OD/How+to+create+an+API+key) in the password field.
+We'll add user/pass soon and work out which one you're using.*

 3. Add the *Create Octopus Release* custom build step to your build definition.